Voluntary Sector Advisers

 We have a Specialist Advice line for front-line advisers to contact us on behalf of their clients:

-The main way for clients to approach us for advice is through our helpline (0345 120 3779 Mon – Fri 10am to 12 noon) or by sending us an email query –http://taxaid.org.uk/pages/contact-us.
+The main way for clients to approach us for advice is through our helpline (0345 120 3779 Mon – Fri 9am to 5pm) or by sending us an email query –https://taxaid.org.uk/pages/contact-us.

 In many cases we can provide the necessary advice by phone/email.

-Where there is a need for further advice we can offer face-to-face appointments in London, Birmingham, Manchester and the North East.
+Where there is a need for further advice we can offer face-to-face appointments in London, Birmingham, Manchester and Newcastle.
 Alternatively we can, in appropriate cases, obtain the client’s authority to contact HMRC on the client’s behalf, and handle the case by correspondence.

 A new approach at HMRC